Vctrox/SesCodeAnalysis/report.md

 #### 1. Cognitive Complexity (2 cases)

-It concerned the functions ```ssize_t __mqtt_send(struct mqtt_client *client)``` and ```ssize_t __mqtt_recv(struct mqtt_client *client)```.
-This complexity comes from the number of ```if, else if, else, for, while, switch``` but also the number of nest.
+It concerned the functions ```ssize_t __mqtt_send (struct mqtt_client *client)``` and ```ssize_t __mqtt_recv (struct mqtt_client *client)```.
+This complexity comes from the number of ```if, else if, else, for, while, switch``` but also the number of nests.

-The issue with a high cognitive complexity is that the code will be more difficulte to understand and so to maitain.
-If a bug or a secrurity breach were to be discovered, it would take more time to resolve it.
-A solution to reduce the complexity could be to create separated functions in order to divide thoses function into multiple parts.
+The issue with a high cognitive complexity is that the code will be more difficult to understand and so to maintain.
+If a bug or a security breach were to be discovered, it would take more time to resolve it.
+A solution to reduce the complexity could be to create separate functions in order to divide those functions into multiple parts.

 #### 2. Nest of more than 3 statement (6 cases)

-This issue is located in many part of the code, a nest is an accumulation of statement like ```if```, here is an exemple of a nest of 3:
+This issue is located in many parts of the code, a nest is an accumulation of statement like ```if```, here is an example of a nest of 3:

 ```c
 if{